 Aquaculture is loosely defined as the production of hatchery fish and shellfish which can be grown to market size.
 They can be raised in tanks, ponds, or other natural habitats.
-The species that is raised can be used to stock fresh water for fish for release into the wild, or for human consumption.
-Aquaculture can help support commercial and recreational marine fisheries, and rebuild wild stock populations or coastal habitats such as oyster reefs.
+The species that is raised can be used to stock freshwater of fish for release into the wild, or for human consumption.
+Aquaculture benefits commercial and recreational marine fisheries, and rebuild wild stock populations or coastal habitats such as oyster reefs.

 Aquaculture also includes the production of ornamental fish for the aquarium trade and plant species used in a range of food, pharmaceutical, nutritional, and biotechnology products.
 There are also related industries such as equipment production, feed, and nutrition companies, and aquaculture consulting service firms that provide support to the global aquaculture industry.

 The U.S. marine aquaculture industry is relatively small compared with world aquaculture production.
 Molluscan shellfish, consisting of oysters, clams, and mussels, make up most of the U.S. aquaculture production, followed by salmon and shrimp.

 Aquaculture has the potential to reduce the nation's dependence on imports.
 Right now, the United States is a major consumer of aquaculture products, importing a large percentage of our seafood, half of which originates from aquaculture.